toluatanda12/home-insurance-value/README.md

 Insurance companies need to pay salaries, rent offices, and make a profit.

-California gets 25% because of wildfire risk.
-Florida gets 45% for hurricanes.
-Washington only gets 8%.

-### Step 4: Expense and Profit

-Insurance companies need to pay salaries, rent offices, and make a profit.

 Expense/Profit = (Base Premium + Cat Premium) × 0.30
 = ($5,842 + $1,461) × 0.30
 = $7,303 × 0.30
 = $2,191

 The 30% is pretty standard across the industry.